samsch-wasp/pig-latin/README.md

 # Run

-Run the generated jar file by:
-* `ant run`

-To translate your own sentence:
+To translate your sentence:
-* `ant run -Dwords="this is my own sentence"`
+* `ant run -Dwords="this is my sentence"`